dmccuskey/DMC-Corona-UI/README.md

 # Overview #

-The DMC Corona UI library is collection of advanced widgets for the Corona SDK.
+The **DMC Corona UI** library is collection of advanced widgets for the Corona SDK.
 They can be used in any size or type of application.

 The module architecture is heavily object-oriented, but each module can be used with any style of coding.
 The OO-nature ensures that the modules can be easily re-used or modified as necessary.

+**Features**

+* Robust and efficient widgets
+* Cascading style sheets
+* Powerful controls

 **Documentation & Examples**

 There are examples and documentation available for the modules.
 Look in the `examples` folder for available examples which can be run directly in the Corona SDK.
-Documentation is online at: [docs.davidmccuskey.com](http://docs.davidmccuskey.com/dmc+corona+ui)
+Documentation and some simple screencasts of examples are online at: [docs.davidmccuskey.com](http://docs.davidmccuskey.com/dmc+corona+ui)

 **Questions or Comments**